syntaxsurge/creator-bank/README.md

 - On-chain services for memberships, marketplace listings, registrar wiring, and split payouts built on viem `PublicClient` + wallet clients.
 - Convex-backed data model for groups, posts, classroom content, paylinks, invoices, and membership rosters.
 - Marketplace with listing, cancellation, renewal, and cooldown enforcement for membership passes.
-- Creator dashboard with save goals, payouts, and status monitors for RPC/oracle health.
+- Creator dashboard with save goals, payouts, a Mezo hub link for securing MUSD liquidity, and status monitors for RPC/oracle health.
 - Persistent network toggle in the header that switches between Mezo Testnet and Mainnet without a redeploy, updating RPCs, explorers, and contract wiring on the fly.

 ## Prerequisites